 If something isn’t working in your dashboard, start by checking these areas:

-- The date range should be set to custom (month to date, etc) and not on “auto.”
+- Is the date range set to custom (month to date, etc.)?
+It should be on custom, not auto.

 Having instant access to performance goals and actuals gives you insights that can make you a more strategic paid search marketer.

-With this Google Ads pacing dashboard, you’ll finally be able to meet the demands of your own pacing wishlist and drive better management decisions for your clients.
+Use the dashboard to meet the demands of your own pacing needs and drive better management decisions for your clients.

 - Google Ads Performance Max New Features & Best Practices

 - Step-By-Step Guide To Earning Your Google Ads Certification

 - State Of SEO: Performance, Salaries & Budgets For 2023